henningmyhrvold/archinstall/README.md

 4.  **Review and Modify Scripts**
     * `pacman_packages.txt`: Add or remove packages for the base install.
     * `post_install.sh`: This script runs at the end of the installation.
-    * `install.py`: This script requires a disk size greater than 21 GB.
+    * `install.py`: Change default user name "hm" to your own.

 5.  **Extended WiFi commands**
     ```bash